gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    Michael Tüxen, Eric Rescorla, and Robin Seggelmann.

-   The RFC 6083 authors thanked Anna Brunstrom, Lars Eggert, Gorry Fairhurst, Ian Goldberg, Alfred Hoenes, Carsten Hohendorf, Daria Ivanova, Stefan Lindskog, Daniel Mentz, Sean Turner, and Li Yan for their invaluable comments.
+   The RFC 6083 authors thanked Anna Brunstrom, Lars Eggert, Gorry Fairhurst, Ian Goldberg, Alfred Hoenes, Carsten Hohendorf, Stefan Lindskog, Daniel Mentz, and Sean Turner for their invaluable comments.

    The authors of this document want to thank Daria Ivanova, Li Yan, and GitHub user vanrein for their contribution.